What is a Semi-Variogram?

 Mathematical function and models

 You select the type of model for how it fits the data because it will provide a mathematical function to the relationship between values and distances.
-Various functions can be used as a best fit such exponential, linear, spherical and Gaussian.
+We use functions that are the best fit like exponential, linear, spherical and Gaussian.

 Ideally, you are trying to lower your R-squared value, as best fit as possible.
-However, when you have an understanding of how the phenomena behaves with distance, you can better choose which model to be applied to the semi-variogram.
+However, when you have an understanding of how the phenomena behaves with distance, you can better choose which model to use.

 A linear model means that spatial variability increases linearly with distance.
 It’s the most simple type of model without a plateau, meaning that the user has to arbitrarily select the sill and range.

-The spherical model is one of the most common models used in variogram modelling.
+The spherical model is one of the most common models we use in variogram modelling.
 It is a modified quadratic equation where spatial dependence flattens out as the sill and range.

 The exponential model resembles the spherical model in that spatial variability reaches the sill gradually.
 The relationship between two sample points decay gradually, while at a distance of infinite spatial dependence dissipates.

-The Gaussian function is derived from a normal probability distribution curve.
+The Gaussian function uses a normal probability distribution curve.
 This type of model is useful where phenomena are similar at short distances because of its progressive rise up the y-axis.

 This type of prediction model uses a circular function to fit spatial variability in a semi-variogram.
 It resembles the speherical model function where spatial dependence fades away at its asymptotic level.